Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/09_Finalization of Stripe and Subscription Integration/12_Stripe_Subscription_Logic.md

 ### Scenario 2.3: Upgrade from a Paid Plan to a Higher Tier

 An upgrade is treated as an immediate and full reset of the user's benefits to the new, higher tier.
+The customer immediately gets a new subscription in Stripe and pays for the subscription.

 - **User Action:** A user on the "Basic" plan selects the "Creator" plan as a new, higher tier plan.
 - **System Flow:** The user is sent to Stripe Checkout to confirm and pay the prorated charge for the upgrade.